IBM/apiconnect-trawler/docs/install.md

 In this case prometheus-operator is configured to look for serviceMonitors set up with the release `prom-operator`.

 For more details on the prometheus operator model see https://coreos.com/operators/prometheus/docs/latest/user-guides/getting-started.html

+## Scraping Trawler metrics with Instana

+If you are using Instana you can configure the Instana agent to scrape metrics from Trawler using the prometheus plugin options.
+An example agent config would look something like this:

+          com.instana.plugin.prometheus:
+            customMetricSources:
+            - url: '/'                       # metrics endpoint, the IP and port are auto-discovered
+              metricNameIncludeRegex: '.*'   # regular expression to filter metrics